spakai/machine_learning_demo/README.md

 ## GitHub Actions CI
 - Runs on every push/PR:
-  - Installs dependencies, trains the model, and executes `pytest`.
+  - Installs dependencies, trains the model with a chronological 70/30 split, and executes `pytest`.
   - Builds the Docker image to ensure containerization stays healthy.
   - Optionally invokes GitHub Models (see next section) to produce a summary.
 - Configure repository secrets for private runners if needed (no secrets needed for the base pipeline).